mjrich/ndizi/README.md

 Our scraper code and data is also posted in the [mfarm/data](https://github.com/mjrich/ndizi/tree/master/mfarm/data) directory.

+[Here is a map](http://public.tableausoftware.com/views/Ndizi/Sheet1?:embed=y&:display_count=no) with average Maize prices by market over the last 60 days.

 We copied/pasted & learned to scrape consumption data from websites in Uganda, Kenya, Tanzania, and Ethiopia.
 We also looked at some data from South Africa.